Whistler British Columbia, Canada Travel Guide

 Whistler has a friendly and laid-back atmosphere.

-A simple "hello," "hi," or "how are you?" is common for saying hello.
+A simple "hello," "hi," or "how's it going?" is common for greetings.
 Handshakes are typical for introductions.

 Dress remains casual in Whistler.
 Prioritize comfort and clothing suitable for your activities, whether adventuring outdoors or relaxing indoors.

-How much to give a tip for service is customary in Canada.
+How much to tip someone for service is customary in Canada.
 Generally, tip 15-20% at restaurants and bars.

 Generally, no restrictions exist for photography in public areas.
 Be respectful of privacy.